 Even though most people don’t care, there are the few geeks out there who like to change the DNS servers on their system for reasons like speed, privacy and security.
-I’ve previously written about how you can use OpenDNS, which has a free versions that include parental controls and built-in phishing protection.
+I’ve previously written about the best free public DNS servers you can use to speed up browsing and increase security.

 Also, depending on where you live or where you travel to, the current DNS provider may not be the fastest.
 For example, if you’re in New York and you’re using OpenDNS and then you travel down to Los Angeles, you might learn that Google Public DNS is actually faster.
 You can easily find the fastest DNS server in your area by using a program called NameBench.